“Why did I say anything? Was it nerves perhaps?”

 “Oh nice.
 Isn’t that the whole thing you’ve been complaining about this past month?”

 “Yes.
-I’m wondering if you know of anyone I could bring, anyone academic.”
+I’m wondering if you know of anyone I could bring.
+Anyone academic.”

-“You could check out the university.”
+“You should check out the university.”

 “Yes, but who for?”